 How to teach your primary-aged children and grandchildren about money, and why it matters

-Research shows that 5.4 million children may lack essential money skills in adulthood, so read five tips to help you teach your children valuable money lessons.
+Research shows that many children may lack essential money skills in adulthood, so read five tips to help you teach your children valuable money lessons.

 Although financial literacy has been part of the National Curriculum for almost a decade, many schools still don't teach personal finance as a standalone lesson.
 More worryingly, academies and independent schools don't have to teach it at all.